-Dark colors are spooky and masks are fun, but both can present hazards.
-Be mindful of these safety tips on Halloween.
+Dark colors are spooky and masks are fun, but both can be hazards.
+Be mindful of safety on Halloween.

-With trick-or-treat coming later this month, parents should be mindful of these Halloween costume safety tips and guidelines and keeping the night injury-free.
+With trick-or-treat coming, parents should be mindful of these Halloween costume safety tips and guidelines, to keeping the night fun for everyone, and injury-free.

 Masks